khaors/geocompr/main.md

 ```

 The result in Figure \@ref(fig:crs-buf-proj) shows that buffers based on a projected CRS are not distorted:
-it is the same distance from London to every part of the buffer's border.
+every part of the buffer's border is equidistant to London.

 ```r